-• Limitations Up to 16 DNS zones can be created.
+You can create up to 16 DNS zones.

-Up to 256 resource records can be created for each zone.
+You can create up to 256 resource records for each zone.

 Zone Table

 Zones provide a structured way to manage and organize DNS records for a domain.
 They allow administrators to group related records together and apply consistent configurations across the domain.